 Because honestly, I’m not as in shape as I was last year.

 Last year, I had way more dance classes and went to the gym multiple times a week.
-I made more conscious choices about what I put into my body (although some might argue that’s just because I didn’t want dining hall food anymore), but sometimes I would 100% overthink it and get way too anxious about what I was eating.
+I made more conscious choices about what I put into my body (although some might argue that’s just because I didn’t want college dining hall food anymore), but sometimes I would 100% overthink it and get way too anxious about what I was eating.
+My relationship with food was complicated.
 When you graduate/ leave for college everyone

 jokes (scares you) about the freshman 15.
 You’re leaving home for the first time and they think you’re gonna live off of ramen noodles and pop tarts.
 Although I did eat my fair share of ramen.

 I didn’t gain the freshman 15.
 In fact after graduation, I lost weight.
-I can attribute some of this to my end of the year shows for dance and for the busy schedule and excitement of moving away from home that prevented me from snacking, but it was also because I was determined to not gain that god forsaken freshman 15.
+I can attribute some of this to my busy schedule and excitement of moving away from home that prevented me from snacking, but it was also because I was determined to not gain that god forsaken freshman 15.

 When I transferred home, I may have gained weight, but I was happier.